chris-jpark/JunctionMaverick/README.md

 2. The data will be stored inside an MS Excel database, where you can check to see the DB being updated.

-3. Once the forms are completed among employees, we use Power Autommate to send the dashboard of user statuses and a BI of team insights to the group.
+3. Once the forms are completed among employees, we use Power Autommate to send the dashboard of user statuses and a BI of team insights to the group teams channel.

 4. Inside the Power App Dashboard `insert name`, a manager can schedule meetings with employees that seek help at a time where both members are available.
 Click the Button that says 'Schedule Meeting' to create a meeting inside the outlook calendar.